dansheffler/dtsheffler.com/_posts/2014-07-04-marginal-note-properties-in-skim.md

 ---
 title: Marginal Note Properties in Skim
+tags: [Skim, Notetaking]
+summary: A script I wrote for adjusting the width of marginal text notes in Skim.
 ---

 When I am reading a book with the greatest amount of engagement, I